Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and to uniformly smooth functions: Dual problem in martingale optimal transport

-If the maximal face of $K$ that contains $x$ in its relative interior is of lower dimension, then we repeat the above argument with $K$ replaced by the intersection of the face with its affine hull.
-Note that in this case $\gamma(x)$ may be also chosen to lie in the tangent space to the face.
-The converse inclusion is straightforward. \end{proof}
+In general case, let $L$ denote the minimal face of $K$ that contains $x$.
+Then $x$ belongs to the relative interior of $L$.
+We repeat the above argument with $K$ replaced by $L$ considered as a convex subset of its affine hull.